-- 01 Promote buildings of articulated design and massing, with building facades that contribute to the character of the street, and provide useable external spaces. - 02 Use building articulation to: - a) generate high quality architectural resolution; - provide private open space which addresses and overlooks streets and lanes; - provide environmental amenity such as noise reduction and visual privacy through building articulation; - d) provide thermal amenity within buildings such as screening and balconies for summer sunshading and maximising solar access in winter, appropriately scaled to their use and context; and - e) encourage activity such as outdoor eating along street edges, to help animate the street.
+senerate high quality architectural resolution;

+- b) provide private open space which addresses and overlooks streets and lanes; - c) provide environmental amenity such as noise reduction and visual privacy through building articulation; - provide thermal amenity within buildings such as screening and balconies for summer sunshading and maximising solar access in winter, appropriately scaled to their use and context; and - e) encourage activity such as outdoor eating along street edges, to help animate the street.

-- C1 The following percentages of internal and external space should be incorporated with the composition of the building to achieve high quality architectural resolution at the street or laneway frontage. - C2 The mix of internal and external space for articulation areas shown on the control drawings that do not front a street or laneway may be determined by the applicant.
+- Jecember 202 C1 The following percentages of internal and external space should be incorporated with the composition of the building to achieve high quality architectural resolution at the street or laneway frontage. - C2 The mix of internal and external space for articulation areas shown on the control drawings that do not front a street or laneway may be determined by the applicant.